 Visit the Manila Yacht Club website: www.myc.org.ph

 Caylabne Bay Resort Marina

-For those with historic charts or Pilot for Manila Bay you may see reference to a marina at Caylabne, fronting the Caylabne Bay Resort Hotel, close to the southern entry to Manila Bay, slightly less then two miles southeast of El Fraile ("Drum") Island.
-This marina previously featured a dozen or so Mediterranean-style, stern-too moorings and an anchorage within the breakwater but is reportedly not entertaining any yachts at this time, although it may allow emergency stopovers if there is a passing storm generating a strong southerly.
-The Caylabne Bay Resort Hotel has changed hands and the new owners have stated that they plan to offer marina services, probably within 2019.
+For those with historic charts or Pilot for Manila Bay you may see reference to a marina at Caylabne, fronting the Caylabne Bay Resort, close to the southern entry to Manila Bay, slightly less then two miles southeast of El Fraile ("Drum") Island.
+This marina previously featured a dozen or so Mediterranean-style, stern-too moorings and an anchorage within the breakwater.
+The Caylabne Bay Resort Hotel has changed hands and the new owners now offer marina services.
 It is rumored that there will be space for 50 yachts.

 Anchoring In Manila Bay

 Anchoring within Manila Bay is possible almost everywhere except close to the Port of Manila (you would not want to get mixed up with the big ships anyway) and immediately outside the U.S. Embassy – about a mile North of the Manila Yacht Club.